panpan2/panpan2.github.io/_posts/2021-04-19-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 ### What

-This blog post is short summary of my master thesis "Molecular graph learning in the Optimal Transport Geometry" at ETH Zurich under the supervision of Thomas Hoffman, Octavian Ganea and Gary Bécingeul (10/10/2020).
-In this work, we are concerned with learning a latent space for molecular graphs and using Optimal Transport ([OT](<https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)>))) to define a geometry and measure distances between molecules.
+This blog post is short summary of my master thesis "Molecular graph learning in the Optimal Transport Geometry" done at ETH Zurich under the supervision of Thomas Hoffman, Octavian Ganea and Gary Bécingeul (10/10/2020).
+In this work, we are concerned with learning a latent space for molecular graphs and define a geometry and measure distances between molecules using Optimal Transport ([OT](<https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)>))).
 This latent space can be later used for downstream tasks such as generating molecules, property prediction or molecule optimization.

 ### Why

 In traditional computer-aided drug design (_CADD_), molecules formed with hand-crafted bond rules are enumerated and evaluated against some property of interest (e.g. obtaining more potent drugs with fewer side effects).
 While this technique has the advantage that it leaves us with knowledge of how to synthesize a molecule, it’s an untargeted search over a small subspace of the gigantic chemical space that remains vastly unexplored.

-More recent developments on _CADD_ that use machine learning techniques $\href{#3}{[3]} \href{#4}{[4]} \href{#5}{[5]}$, focus largely on learning a mapping from the discrete chemical space to a continuous lower-dimensional space and vice versa if needed.
-In this setting, the ability to sample from the continuous latent space allows for downstream tasks such as molecular graph generation, optimization on the continuous latent space allows for molecular optimization and property prediction can be trained using the latent representation encoding.
+More recent developments on _CADD_ that use machine learning techniques $\href{#3}{[3]} \href{#4}{[4]} \href{#5}{[5]}$, focus largely on learning a mapping from the discrete chemical space to a continuous lower-dimensional space and vice versa.
+This continuous latent space allows for downstream tasks such as molecular generation, optimization and property prediction.

 # Chemistry basics